Dudedmn/Graphs/README.md

 ## File Input Format:

-Line 1: Number of Edges
+Line 1: edgeNumber
-Repeated Lines: Vertex1 Vertex2 Edgeweight
+Repeated Lines: vertex1 vertex2 edgeWeight

-Examples of a valid input text files are provided
+Examples of a valid input text files are provided in the repo